Flavjack/GerminaR/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/GerminaR)](https://cran.r-project.org/package=GerminaR)
 <!-- badges: end -->

-GerminaR is the first platform base in open source package to calculate and graphic the germination indices in R. GerminaR include a web application called “GerminQuant for R” for non programming user.
+GerminaR is a platform base in open source package to calculate and graphic the germination indices in R. GerminaR include a web application called “GerminQuant for R” for non programming user.

 ## Installation